apache/www-site/content/legal/resolved.md

 creating a Linux kernel module is not fine because the Apache product itself would have to be licensed under something other than the Apache License, version 2.0.

-Note that this does not mean the platform code itself can be redistributed.
-That of course will depend on the licensing of said code.
-Also, if you have any doubts as to whether the licensing of the platform would affect the Apache code, we recommend that you check the legal-discuss@ archives to see if it has come up before, and if not email legal-discuss@ to find out.
+Note that this does not mean you can redistribute the platform code itself.
+That of course depends on the licensing of said code.
+If you have any doubts as to whether the licensing of the platform would affect the Apache code, check the legal-discuss@ archives to see if it has come up before, and if not email legal-discuss@ to find out.

 ### Is IP clearance required for library dependencies?  {#library-ip-clearance}